-Democrats Worry Attorney General Has A Pre-Election Surprise In The Making
+Democrats Worry Attorney General Has An 'October Surprise' In The Making

-Democrats Worry Attorney General Has A Pre-Election Surprise In The Making
+Democrats Worry Attorney General Has An 'October Surprise' In The Making

 Attorney General William Barr has promised the Justice Department will not take any action to influence the upcoming election.
 But Democrats and department veterans aren't so sure about that.